AmirhosseinGhalaei/Fraud-Prediction-Using-Machine-Learning/README.md

 While the results are promising, there are areas for future enhancement:

 - **Real-Time Fraud Detection:**
-  - Implement the model in a live setting with streaming data for **real-time monitoring**.
+  -  The model in a live setting with streaming data for **real-time monitoring** can be implemented.

 - **Adaptive Learning:**
-  - Integrate **online learning techniques** to continuously update the model as new fraud patterns emerge.
+  - **Online learning techniques** can be integrated to continuously update the model as new fraud patterns emerge.

 - **Explainability & Interpretability:**
-  - Use techniques like **SHAP values** to better explain model decisions to **stakeholders and regulators**.
+  - Using techniques like **SHAP values** to better explain model decisions to **stakeholders and regulators**.

 - **Hybrid Approaches:**
   - Combine **machine learning** with **rule-based systems** or leverage **graph-based techniques** to detect complex fraud networks.